upperlinecode/CS-and-the-City-Curriculum/data/argument-decision-making.md

 #### How can data be misused?

 Below are several ways data can be (or has been) misused.
-Can you think of any others?

-- Data can be ignored. (see climate change example above)
+- *Data can be ignored.* (e.g. climate change)
-- Data can be selectively filtered to support an argument.
-By not including all available data, a conclusion can be skewed in favor of a pre-determined outcome.
+- *Data can be selectively filtered to support an argument.* By not including all available data, a conclusion can be skewed in favor of a pre-determined outcome.
-- Data can be used to round up, segregate, or otherwise disenfranchise a group of people.
-Census data is often cited as a means by which the government can assert control over specific sub-groups of the population.
+- *Data can be used to round up, segregate, or otherwise disenfranchise a group of people.* Census data is often cited as a means by which the government can assert control over specific sub-groups of the population.
-- Data can be mis-interpreted.
-Too often the public lacks the skills to interpret data for themselves, so people accept the interpretation they are provided.
+- *Data can be mis-interpreted.* Too often the public lacks the skills to interpret data for themselves, so people accept the interpretation they are provided.
-- Data can be used to violate privacy.
-Even though data providers claim data has been anonymized, sometimes there is still enough to find out exactly who someone is.
+- *Data can be used to violate privacy.* Even though data providers claim data has been anonymized, sometimes there is still enough to find out exactly who someone is.

+In what other ways can data be misused?

-#### A Simple Case Study
+#### Optional Case Study

 Imagine a bank that is trying to decide whether or not to give someone a loan.
 In addition to deciding whether or not to grant a loan, the bank can also set the interest rate at which the customer should pay back the loan.